bilig

 build/mcpb/bilig-workpaper.mcpb

-For a reproducible build, pin the version you intend to ship.
-This keeps the guide from baking a stale version into copy-paste setup commands:
+Resolve the current published @bilig/headless version before building.
+This keeps the guide from baking a stale version into setup commands:

 BILIG_HEADLESS_VERSION=$(npm view @bilig/headless version)